graalvm/workshops/native-image/what-the-dickens/README.md

 >    When you build a native executable with GraalVM Native Image the executable it builds will be for the platform that
 >    you are running on.
 >
->    So, if you are running on OSX on a Mac, then it will generate a mach64 executable.
-If you are running on Linux, it will
+>    So, if you are running on macOS, then it will generate a mach64 executable.
->    generate an ELF Linux executable (for the architecture of the chip you are running on).
-If you want to containerise your
+>    If you are running on Linux, it will generate an ELF Linux executable (for the architecture of the chip you are running on).
->    application in a Docker Image and you are running on OSX, then you can't simply build the executable locally (as that will
+>    If you want to containerise your application in a container image and you are running on macOS,
->    be an OSX compatible executable) and package it within your Docker Image which expects the executable to be a linux
+>    then you can't simply build the executable locally (as that will be a macOS-compatible executable) and package it
->    compatible executable.
+>    within your container image which expects the executable to be a Linux-compatible executable.
 >
 >    Therefore, if you are developing on an OS other than Linux, you need to build within a Docker container that contains a
 >    Linux version of GraalVM to create an executable that can be packaged into a Docker container.
 >    That is what the multi-stage Docker build here achieves.
 The first step in the build process builds a Linux
->    compatible executable and the second one packages that into a Docker Image for deployment.
+>    compatible executable and the second step packages that into a container image for deployment.

 ```dockerfile